mainmatter/playbook/src/project-procedure/digital-products/README.md

 - Engineers can assess different alternatives for implementing a feature for their technical feasibility and associated effort

-Each coherent feature of the application is represented by a feature concept.
-Features enable one or more personas (as identified during the
-[product strategy stage](#product-strategy)) to perform a particular task in order to achieve a particular goal.
+Features concepts capture features on a relatively high level of abstraction.
+They focus on describing the functionality as such without going into details that would prescribe a particular implementation or any concrete user interface.

-For each feature concept, identify:
+For each feature, identify:

 - The navigational structure: screens or pages, dialogues, menus etc.
 - Interactive elements: buttons, inputs etc. that the user needs to trigger